+While reionization and the Cosmic Dawn are well-known within the astrophysics community, they are just beginning to enter the public consciousness.
+Over the next decade, interest in the era promises to explode, as the first results from many forthcoming telescopes at multiple wavelengths are reported.
+The greatest public benefit would be success in observing Cosmic Dawn with HERA, with a full and deep understanding of the astrophysical implications enabled by the analysis and theoretical support of the CDI.
+We will capitalize on this golden opportunity to communicate the excitement and grandeur of this field to the public.
+The birth of the first stars and galaxies is an inspiring topic that naturally lends itself to outreach efforts.
+We will also leverage the exciting new technology of the telescopes with which our team is involved (HERA, JWST, WFIRST), and the publicity they will generate, to extend our reach.
+We will use two primary platforms: face-to-face contact and our team website.

-and We will use two primary platforms: face-to-face contact and our team website.We will emphasize both annual events, such as (which ) and UCB’s annual Cal Day (with similar numbers), and ongoing community outreach, such as UCB’s Astronomy Night (a monthly event drawing more than 100 community members and visitors run by current CDI graduate student Carina Cheng).
+Personal outreach We will exploit the web of existing links the PI/Co-PIs have in their local communities throughout California.
+This includes local university outreach efforts, talks at local museums and high schools, and ‘pop-up’ events such as Science Cafés and Astronomy on Tap.
+We will emphasize both annual events, such as UCLA’s annual “Exploring Your Universe” outreach event (which draws more than 6,000 people to campus) and UCB’s annual Cal Day (with similar numbers), and ongoing community outreach, such as UCB’s Astronomy Night (a monthly event drawing more than 100 community members and visitors run by current CDI graduate student Carina Cheng).
 We will leverage the ongoing engagement opportunities to tell the story of discovery that is central to study of the Cosmic Dawn over the project period.
-At all of these events,.,including those mentioned above.
+At all of these events, the CDI will ensure a presence with talks, visuals, and demonstrations.

+For outreach to be truly scalable, it should involve CDI members at all levels.
+We will devote time at our summer “boot camps” to train junior researchers (students and postdocs) in the best practices of scientific outreach.
+They will be briefed on the media tools described below, and we will provide materials to develop popular talks of varying lengths on Cosmic Dawn.
+We will ‘role-play’ by having them give both popular talks and informal instruction (assisted by media tools) to undergraduates, who will offer critique and feedback.
+The best talk will be recorded (‘TED’ style) and hosted on our website.
+We will work intensively throughout the year to find opportunities for students to use these skills “in the field,” including those mentioned above.
+This emphasis on public outreach will inculcate habits and attitudes that will serve them well throughout their careers.

+Media tools: To amplify our reach, we will create a multi-media web-based portal for exploration and education.
+The site will host interactive webpage tutorials on the physics of Cosmic Dawn and observational techniques at varying levels geared toward K-12 students and the general public.
 These will be developed to dhere with the California Department of Education’s Next Generation Science Standards for California Public Schools.
 At the high School level, the Cosmic Dawn functions within the HS-ESS1-1 through HS-ESS1-4 standards (part of the Space Systems curriculum), making it easy for teachers at this level to adapt our materials for classroom use.
 At lower grade levels, the Cosmic Dawn fits less clearly in the curriculum, so we will provide short activities that supplement physical concepts explored within the curriculum, communicating the excitement of frontier science as efficiently as possible.